NOAA-GFDL/fre-workflows/for-developers.md

 ### `cylc` Documentation <a name="cylcdoc"></a>

-`fre-workflows` developers should be intimately familiar with the [`cylc` documentation](https://cylc.github.io/cylc-doc/stable/html/index.html).
+`fre-postprocess-workflow` developers should be intimately familiar with the [`cylc` documentation](https://cylc.github.io/cylc-doc/stable/html/index.html).